FelidaeStudios/Khemyiea/README.md

 https://kennerm1.github.io/Khemyiea/

-Changelog production Vertical Sclice 2:
+Changelog production Vertical Sclice 3:

-Nothing added, player sprites are in progress and UI for healthbar is mostly done, UI layout is created.
+Death to UI.
+It doesn't deserve to exist.

+Added UI, broke combat, doors are still broken despite countless attempts to fix, haven't had time to balance movement.
+Don't worry about how the healthbar goes down, that's a feature, not a bug.